HarshKakran/hackerOverFlow/README.md

 - Angular
 - JavaScript

+## Features
+- Dynamic in nature and minimalistic clean look for no visible bloating
+- Important Resume Points for appealing resume creation
+- Practical and working features
+- You can add multiple educations, projects, skills etc
+- Different templates can be achieved easily via angular parent child relationship

 ## Future Plans
 - Integrating Backend and Frontend so as to save user progress
 - Adding Professional Resume Templates